seasketch/geoprocessing/packages/wiki-docs/Concepts.md

 References
 - [https://macwright.com/2016/09/26/the-180th-meridian](https://macwright.com/2016/09/26/the-180th-meridian)

-Example of Polygon crossing over the "right" edge of the world at 180 degree longitude.
+Example of Polygon on the "right" side of the world, crossing over the antimeridian at 180 degrees longitude going from 170 to 186.
 ```json
 {
   "type": "Polygon",